MiningDAO/DeMine/test/TestCases.md

  - [x] pause with owner, paused should be updated
  - [x] transfer pool when pause, should fail
  - [x] redeem when pause, should fail
- - [x] list when pause, should fail
+ - [x] increase/decrease allowance when pause, should fail
  - [x] unlist when pause, should fail
- - [x] claim when pause, should fail
+ - [x] claim/claimUnamed when pause, should fail
- - [x] withdraw when pause, should fail
+ - [x] setPrice when pause, should fail
  - [x] unpause with non owner, should fail
  - [x] unpause with owner, paused should be updated
  - [x] transfer pool after unpause, should success
+ - [x] setPrice after unpause, should success
+ - [x] increase/decrease allowance after pause, should success
  - [x] redeem after unpause, should success
- - [x] list after unpause, should success
- - [x] unlist after unpause, should success
- - [x] claim after unpause, should success
- - [x] withdraw after unpause, should success
+ - [x] claim/claimUnamed after unpause, should success

 Pool
+ - [x] setPrice with non-owner, should fail
+ - [x] setPrice with pool owner, should success
  - [x] transferPool with non-owner, should fail
- - [x] transferPool with owner, should success
+ - [x] transferPool with pool owner, should success

 NFT Interaction
  - [x] [transfer]receive nft, from not minted tokens should fail